-E-cigarette lawsuits are being filed on behalf of people who have experienced respiratory illness, seizures, strokes, and even death while using these products and also by people who have become addicted to nicotine as a result of e-cigarette use.
+JUUL lawsuits are being filed on behalf of people who have used JUUL products (also known as “Juuling”) and experienced respiratory illness, seizures, strokes, heart attacks, and even death and also by people who have become addicted to nicotine as a result of e-cigarette use.

 People harmed by vaping e-cigarettes may be entitled to compensation.
-Contact us for a free consultation about filing an e-cigarette lawsuit if you or a loved one has used e-cigarettes and experienced:
+Contact us for a free consultation about filing an e-cigarette lawsuit if you or a loved one has used JUUL products and experienced: